 Yet for all of the ways it panders and soft pedals its not-as-shocking-as-it-thinks subject matter, Thanks for Sharing has moments of lucidity that show real insight.
 Mike describes the difficulties of sex addiction as distinct from other addictions by saying “it’s like trying to give up crack when the pipe is attached to your body.”
 As conventionally as it is used, the bits about the motel television underscore that Adam and friends are trying to abstain from something the world not only doesn’t make illegal but actively promotes (and seems to have an endless supply of).

 Oddly enough, the best scenes are in the middle of the movie as the film attempts to explore what it means to try to live with addiction rather than simply make the plot about whether or not the addict will fall off the wagon.
-Phoebe is more sexually expressive and hurt when Adam wants–needs–her the reign in some of the ways she wants to related to him sexually.
+Phoebe is more sexually expressive and hurt when Adam wants–needs–her to rein in some of the ways she wants to relate to him sexually.
 Richard Foster quotes Thomas a Kempis in Celebration of Discipline that “it is easier to be silent all together than to speak with moderation” (98-99).
 This is the one place where Thanks for Sharing has real insight.
 It understands that mastering one’s behavior, being in command of one’s urges, temptations, or habits, is more challenging than abstaining all together.
 As a result it builds sympathy for Adam because we understand his fear that he may have to choose between unhealthy sexuality and no sexuality, not believing it is ever possible to have thing itself in a non-perverted form.

 The sad part of the film, though, is that having recovered from a conventional set up and developed some more nuanced problems, the script doesn’t really know where to go from there.
 (Hollywood films and televisions as a rule are actually much poorer at exploring growth and/or developing stability than they are at showing disintegration, chaos, and failure.)
 By the end we seem to be left with our own “lesser of two evils” choices–write off broken people completely as being incapable of ever changing or accept their failures as inevitable but enjoy the good times.
 Addicts may be capable of friendship but they are too broken to ever really be able to be a permanent, loving relationship.